Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 This marks the completion of the first rakah of Qiyam-al-Layl.
-The second and final rakah is performed in the same way, except that there is no Sana (beginning dua) recited in it.
+We perform the second and final rakah in the same way, except that there is no Sana (beginning dua) recited in it.

 Tashahhud in the position of Qaida (sitting)

-After completing the two sujoods of the second rakat, Tashahud is recited.
+After completing the two sujoods of the second rakat, we recite Tashahud.
 This is obligatory, and upon forgetting, two prostrations of forgetfulness must be performed (Sajda al-Sahw/Sahu).
 Durood-e-Ibrahim, and some other Tahajjud prayer duas from the Quran and Sunnah, may follow the Tashahud.

-Taslim to complete two rakat of the Night Prayer
+Taslim to complete two rakat of the Tahajjud Prayer